hanxixuana/dbm_code/README.md

 	- the client package realizes functions like starting connection, sending commands to server, receiving feedbacks from server, transmiting large files to server, receiving large files from server
 	- probably multiple threads or processes are needed for status transmission and data file transmission (one thread for keep sending and receiving commands and feedbacks and another thread for transmiting large files)
-	- both the client and the server sides verify the integraty of files by checking hash values
+	- both the client and the server sides verify the integrity of files by checking hash values
 	- both sides also have the capability of and storing organizing received files

 3. before Nov.
 30, complete a well-functioning client-server framework